UWrc/UWrc.github.io/docs/storage/kopah.md

 title: Kopah Information
 ---

 Starting in Fall 2024, we will be offering our self-hosted, on-premises S3-API compatible object storage called Kopah.

 Kopah uses **buckets** as containers to store data, where each bucket can hold 100,000,000 **objects**, which are the actual files or data you store.
 Each object within a bucket is identified by a unique key, making it easy to organize and retrieve your data efficiently.
 Public links can be generated for Kopah objects so that users can share buckets and objects with collaborators.
+To get started, please refer to the following video overview of Kopah:

+<iframe width="600" height="345" src="https://www.youtube.com/embed/E_IO7HTiOjg"
+frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Accounts
 Kopah storage accounts can be requested using our [<ins>**Intake Form and Cost Calculator**</ins>](https://uwconnect.uw.edu/sp?id=sc_cat_item&sys_id=cb93ee61973e92500a7637b6f053afe6).
 Kopah 1-month trial accounts are available - [<ins>**Try Kopah**</ins>](https://uwconnect.uw.edu/sp?id=sc_cat_item&sys_id=38ce77fa875fd610e385333e3fbb358f).